 The student is expected to keep his/her hair, including facial hair, clean and neatly styled.
-Hair color should be conservative, and no decorative attachments are allowed.
+Hair color should be conservative (i.e. a naturally occurring hair color), and no decorative attachments are allowed.
 No hats are allowed.

 Clinical Attire